Nenotriple/TkToolTip/README.md

 2) Import within your python script:

-  - `from TkToolTip import TkToolTip as Tip`
+  - `from TkToolTip.TkToolTip import TkToolTip as Tip`

 <br>